Rules governing the affairs of

 4 § Qualifications for membership and grounds for dismissal

-(1) Ordinary members shall be of Finnish nationality and external members of foreign nationality.
+(1) Ordinary members shall be of Finnish nationality or resident in Finland and external members of foreign nationality.
 All members shall be of proven excellence in their own field of academic research.

 (2) The Academy may terminate the membership of any person who has been found guilty of acting dishonestly within the academic community.